LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

    - A creature that takes this extra slashing damage automatically releases any creature it has grappled or restrained.
 6. Sin Reaver.
    - Only a lawful creature can wield this weapon.
    - When you hit a chaotic evil, chaotic good, or chaotic neutral creature with this weapon, that creature takes 7 points of slashing damage.
+   - You must know the enemy alignment for the damage effect to happen!
    - A creature that takes this extra slashing damage can’t take the step or hide actions until the start of your next turn.
    - Detect Lawfulness.
 7. Truth Teller.